Bootstrap

 autonomous systems, size, community cultures, internal

-economies and architectural values.
+economies and architectural values. |

-time these land-based structures, which would get
+time, these land-based structures would get

 progressively lighter and more self-contained, and